VinozzZ/operator/CONTRIBUTING.md

 # Now you can see the result in porter!
 porter logs hello -n operator
 ```

+You can also use this to work-around the operator's lack of support for creating credential and parameter sets.
+After you have configured the porter cli to connect to the in-cluster mongodb, use the porter cli to save credential and parameter sets before applying an installation resource to the cluster.

 ## Publish to Another Registry